 - Failure to properly perform field sobriety tests; and

 - Failure to inform you of implied consent requirements before giving you a chemical test.

 When you are arrested for DWI, one of the first steps is to gather evidence and begin scrutinizing it to look for opportunities to challenge the prosecution’s case.
 Our law firm can attack weak pieces of evidence by moving to suppress them.
 If a motion is approved by the judge, the evidence will be deemed inadmissible.
 This often allows us to dismiss your case.

 At times the prosecutors may offer a plea deal to a defendant to lesser the charge of their DWI offense to obstruction of highway or passageway.
 Below are some of the benefits of having your charges reduced to obstruction of highway or passageway:

-- An obstruction of a highway or passageway is a misdemeanor charge
+- Obstruction of a highway or passageway is a misdemeanor charge

-- Obstruction of highway or passageway can be expunged from your criminal record
+- Obstruction of a highway or passageway can be expunged from your criminal record

 - Obstruction of highway or passageway is eligible for deferred adjudication

 - There is no license suspension for obstruction of highway or passageway